Skip to content

 Best practice for hospitality service:

-• Use a high-quality stopper or vacuum system
+• Use a high-quality stopper, vacuum system, or inert gas preserver

-• Refrigerate open bottles (even reds after service hours)
+• Refrigerate all open bottles, even reds, after service hours

-This protects both guest experience and venue profitability.
+This protects both guest experience and venue profitability by extending the usable life of every bottle.

 4. Short-Term vs Long-Term Storage

-Short-Term (ready to serve) Standard fridge or countertop cooler
+Short-Term (ready to serve within days) Standard fridge or countertop cooler

-Long-Term (cellaring or ageing) Dedicated commercial wine fridge or cellar
+Long-Term (cellaring, ageing, or inventory) Dedicated commercial wine fridge or climate-controlled cellar

 5. Avoid Temperature Fluctuation